 If you want to convince yourself of the great taste of our range, then visit us from January 24 to 29, 2023 on the Jagd & Hund , Europe's largest hunting fair, in Dortmund .

-Alternatively, we are also on site in augsburg on the HUNTING AND FISHING from the 13 to 15 January 2023.
-You are welcome to try delicious delicacies from our range here on site and see for yourself the culinary diversity what awaits you about wild boar, rabbit & co.
+Alternatively, we are also on site in augsburg on the HUNTING AND FISHING from the 13th to 15th January 2023.
+You are welcome to try delicious delicacies from our range and see for yourself the culinary diversity that awaits you with wild boar, rabbit & co.

-Are you fisherman or angler or do you generally love cool water?
-Then we look forward to seeing you at the Nordstil in Hamburg from the January 14 to 16, 2023 with our delicacies, fish specialties and much more.
+Are you Fisherman or angler or do you generally love the cool water?
+Then we look forward to welcoming you to the Nordstil in Hamburg from the 14 to 16 January 2023 with our delicacies, fish specialties and much more.